defano/wyldcard/README.md

 ### Part Names

-Every part has a name which can be edited by the user or changed via script.
-Parts are not required to have unique names, but be aware then when referring to a part by a name that is not unique, the part with the lowest number will be assumed.
+Every part has a name which can be edited by the stack author or changed via script.
+Because parts are not required to have unique names, the part with the lowest number will be assumed when referring to a name shared by multiple parts.

 ```
 get the height of background button "My Neat Button"